aregtech/areg-sdk/docs/DEVELOP.md

 _Attributes_ in services are data that clients can subscribe to get update notifications either each time when data is set of only when data is updated.
 The attributes are listed in the section `<AttributeList> ... </AttributeList>`.
 The type of attribute must be possible to stream in [IEIOStream](../framework/areg/base/IEIOStream.hpp) object.

+> 💡 The data of an `Attribute` is always available for the client.
+As soon as the client subscribes on the attribute data, it will receive at least one notification of the current value and a flag, indicating the validation state of the data.
+If on first notification the data state is _invalid_ the client may receive second notification with the valid value sent by servicing component.<br>
+> 💡 It is important to check the state flag to make correct reaction.
+The attribute notification callback has semantic `void onAttributeNameUpdate( const DataType & AttributeName, NEService::eDataStateType state )`, where the _AttributeName_ is the name of and the _DataType_ is the type of the attribute.
+The attribute data is valid only if `state` parameter is equal to `NEService::eDataStateType::DataIsOK`.
+In all other cases the data value is invalid and can be ignored or the error can be handled.<br>
+> 💡 All attributes in the same service interface must have unique names and the type of all attributes must be streamable.

 *An example of declaring attribute to notify only on value change:*
 ```xml
 <Attribute DataType="SomeEnum" ID="15" Name="SomeAttr1" Notify="OnChange">